Lossy Compression via Sparse Linear Regression: Performance under Minimum-distance Encoding

-\item Our results show that SPARCs (at least for rates greater than $1.15$ bits) are essentially as good as random i.i.d Gaussian codebooks for compression -- in terms of distortion-rate function, error exponents, as well as robustness.
+\item[-] Our results show that SPARCs (at least for rates greater than $1.15$ bits) are essentially as good as random i.i.d Gaussian codebooks in terms of distortion-rate function, error exponents, and robustness.
 By robustness, we mean that a SPARC designed to compress an i.i.d Gaussian source with variance $\sigma^2$ to distortion $D$ can compress any ergodic source with variance less than or equal to $\sigma^2$ to distortion $D$.
-This property is also satisfied by random i.i.d Gaussian codebooks \cite{Lapidoth97,SakMismatch1,SakMismatch2}.\footnote{In fact, Lapidoth \cite{Lapidoth97} also shows that for any ergodic source of a given variance, with a Gaussian random codebook one cannot attain a mean-squared distortion smaller than the distortion-rate function of an i.i.d Gaussian source with the same variance.}

-These results show that the sparse regression ensemble has good covering properties, with the advantage of much smaller codebook storage complexity than the i.i.d random ensemble (polynomial vs. exponential in block-length).
+This property is also satisfied by random i.i.d Gaussian codebooks \cite{Lapidoth97,SakMismatch1,SakMismatch2}.\footnote{In fact, Lapidoth \cite{Lapidoth97} also shows that for any ergodic source of a given variance, with a Gaussian random codebook one cannot attain a mean-squared distortion smaller than the distortion-rate function of an i.i.d Gaussian source with the same variance.} These results show that the sparse regression ensemble has good covering properties, with the advantage of much smaller codebook storage complexity than the i.i.d random ensemble (polynomial vs. exponential in block-length). \end{itemize}

-\item A consequence of the SPARC's compact representation is that its codewords are dependent.
-For the rate-distortion analysis, we deal with the dependence using the second-moment method \cite{JansonBook}.
-The error exponent requires a more refined analysis and we use Suen's inequality \cite{JansonBook}, an exponential bound on the tail probability of a sum of dependent indicator random variables.
+A consequence of the SPARC's compact representation is that its codewords are dependent.
+We deal with the dependence using two techniques from the literature on random graphs.
+For the rate-distortion analysis, the well-known second-moment method \cite{JansonBook} suffices.
+The error exponent requires a more refined analysis and we use Suen's inequality \cite{janson98,JansonBook}, an exponential bound on the tail probability of a sum of dependent indicator random variables.
 This technique may be of independent interest and useful in other problems in information theory.